Frankie141/crafty-tots/README.md

         * Select the Master Branch.
         * Once the master branch has been selected the link to the deployed site is provided.

 The live link can be located here - [Crafty Tots](https://frankie141.github.io/crafty-tots/)

+## Credits

+* Content

+    * The code for the social media links was taken from the CI Love Running Project.
+    * Credit for Youtube videos to ABCDeeLearning and One Little Project.

+* Media

+    * The images on the Home page were taken from [Pexels](https://www.pexels.com/)
+    * Images on the crafts page were taken from [Canva](https://www.canva.com/)